 How to Stop a Dog Attacking Another Dog

 Is your dog behaving in a hostile manner toward other dogs?
-Are you frantically searching for articles that would explain how to stop a dog attacking another dog?
+Are you frantically searching for articles that would explain how to stop a dog from attacking another dog?
 If so, I’m here to help.

 Unfortunately, dog-on-dog aggression is pretty common in the canine world.
 However, that doesn’t make it any less scary.
 Seeing your fluffy friend attacking another dog is the stuff of nightmares.